semluc/Rnotes/_docs/Screening.md

 ## Frequency table

-By default Freq is ordered by varbiable
+By default Freq is ordered by varbiable.

 ``` r
 library(summarytools)